jbwang1997/OBBDetection/docs/oriented_model_starting.md

 ## Prepare dataset

 All config files of oriented object datasets are put at `<OBBDet>/configs/obb/_base_/dataset`.
-Before training and testing, you need to add the dataset path in config files.
+Before training and testing, you need to add the dataset path to config files.

-The images of DOTA dataset need to be splitted because they are too big to train and test directly.
+Especially, DOTA dataset need to be splitted and add the splitted dataset path to DOTA config files.
 We develop a script **img_split.py** at `<OBBDet>/BboxToolkit/tools/` to split images and generate patch labels.
 The simplest way to use **img_split.py** is loading the json config in `BboxToolkit/tools/split_configs`.
 Please refer to [USAGE.md](https://github.com/jbwang1997/BboxToolkit/USAGE.md) for the details of **img_split.py**.

 **example**